 Stephen appeared in pantomime at The Liverpool Empire in Christmas 2017, before working as Creative Producer for Signature Living Group.
 Here, he presented live entertainment in a number of hotel venues throughout the city, as well as launching the opening of The Coal Exchange in Cardiff Bay, and creating club nights and entertainment offerings across the company's many sites.
 He staged, designed, cast and directed all of the entertainment during his time there before returning to the stage in 2018, appearing in hit comedy show, The Scouse Nativity at The Royal Court, directed by Cal McCrystal.

 His show, Mam!
-I'm 'ere! returned in the summer of 2018, reaching another 30,000 people, and Stephen also joined the cast of Audible's War of the Worlds, directed by Jeff Wayne, starring Michael Sheen.
+I'm 'ere! returned in the summer of 2018, and Stephen also joined the cast of Audible's War of the Worlds, directed by Jeff Wayne, starring Michael Sheen.

-He is currently working on a number of exciting projects as actor, writer,
+During lockdown 3, he is currently working on a number of exciting projects as actor, writer, director and producer, as well as voicing for a Government campaign to support people facing domestic abuse.

 Thanks for visiting his page.